 Wisconsin lawyer for OWI, DUI and DWI charges

 Drunk driving offenses are complicated and can severely affect your daily life.
 These charges can affect your criminal record, insurance rates and driving record.
 In Wisconsin, OWI (operating while impaired) is the chosen acronym for a drunk driving offense.
 Other states may refer to these offenses as a DUI (driving under the influence) or DWI (driving while intoxicated).
 If you’ve been arrested for an OWI, you need an experienced and knowledgeable Wisconsin drunk driving attorney to protect your rights.

 At McLario, Helm, Bertling, & Spiegel, S.C., our Menomonee Falls criminal attorneys have been defending those accused of drunk driving for decades.
-We have extensive knowledge of Wisconsin traffic laws, OWI laws and criminal law to ensure your rights are safe and to help you take the best course of action for your personal situation.
-We’ll fight to reduce your legal penalty, minimize the criminal liability for your offense, and defeat your charge if you were wrongfully accused.
+We have extensive knowledge of Wisconsin traffic laws, OWI laws and criminal law to ensure your rights are safe.
+Furthermore, to help you take the best course of action for your personal situation.
+We’ll fight to reduce your legal penalty.
+And, as a result, minimize the criminal liability for your offense, and defeat your charge if you were wrongfully accused.